w11k/Tydux/doc/tutorial.md

 Tydux consists of three building blocks:

-- State class (one per store): represents the state
+- State class: represents the state
-- Mutator class (one per store): modify the state
+- Mutator class: modifies the state
-- Store class (unlimited): combines one state class and one mutator class
+- Store class: combines one state class and one mutator class

 The following example shows a simple "TODO app".